GoogleCloudPlatform/bigquery-utils/dashboards/system_tables/docs/hourly_utilization.md

 ### Hourly Heatmap
-This chart deplays the overall slot utilization broken down by day and hour.
+This chart displays the overall slot utilization broken down by day and hour.
 Cell color scales based on utilization and the largest utilization values are shown in black text.

 ![Hourly Heatmap](../images/hourly_utilization/hourly_heatmap.png)